Character Resources – Hit Points and Focus Points

 Hit Points and the Exhaustion caused by wounds can be healed with rest or with various advanced medical treatments or psionic powers.
 Instead of healing magic potions Hyperstorm has nanomedic injections and automated medpods that can heal injuries in just a matter of seconds.

-The Focus Points are used when the character tries to concentrate their efforts on a specific task, use an ability that requires well-practiced discipline or tries to overcome severe mental fatigue or stress.
-Most typically Focus points are used to:
+The Focus Points are used when the character tries to concentrate their efforts on a specific task or tries to overcome severe mental fatigue or stress.
+In practice Focus replaces the Inspiration in Hyperstorm RPG.

 The Focus Points are also used to measure the character’s mental and emotional stability and alertness.
 Shocking events or sleep deprivation, for example, can drain the character’s Focus Points.